 Library Facilities Master Plan

-Over the next several months, DC Public Library will develop a Library Facilities Master Plan to help guide the next 10 years of planning for library services across the city.
-The plan will:
+DC Public Library is developing a Library Facilities Master Plan to help guide the next 10 years of planning for library services across the city.

 - Analyze how customers currently use libraries and what services might be needed or expanded.